The waves Mayumi creates are like portraits: immediately recognizable, they represent the particularities of the most renowned spots around the world.

 But not only.

-He resonates with the surfers as he conveys in his art his own experiences with their culture, but also the shared dreamy vision they have of the ocean.
+He resonates with the surfers as he conveys in his art his own experiences with their culture, and the symbiotic vision they share of the ocean.
 An Aloha spirit embodied in contemporary art.

 Friend of a limitless list of legendary champions, from Kelly Slater to Layne Beachley, Gerry Lopez to Eddie Aikau, Laird Hamilton to Lisa Andersen, Garrett McNamara, Miki Dora or Greg Noll, he’s the most respected surf artist amongst them.